farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Postgres/README.md

 - Running etl.py to confirm overall file processing worked

 ### `Building ETL Pipeline Processes:`
-We have to follow instructions in the `etl.ipynb notebook` to develop ETL processes for each table.
-At the end of each table section, or at the end of the notebook, `run test.ipynb` to confirm that records were `successfully inserted into each table.
+We have to follow instructions in the `etl.ipynb` notebook to develop ETL processes for each table.
+At the end of each table section, or at the end of the notebook we will `run test.ipynb` file to confirm that records were `successfully inserted` into each table.
 Remember to rerun `create_tables.py` to reset your tables before each time you run this notebook.
-The `etl.py` is also a template file where We have to `input/insert`, what we've completed in `etl.ipynb` file which will process the entire datasets.

-- Remember to run `create_tables.py` before `running etl.py` to reset your tables.
++ The `etl.py` script connects to the Sparkify database, extracts and processes the log_data and song_data, and loads data into the five tables.
-- Run test.ipynb to confirm your records were successfully inserted into each table.
++ files which will process the entire datasets.

-This database and Pipeline creation project requires complex interconnection between 6 files which inclues ( python, .py....) files, which in turn will help us to build a database to analyze music streaming data.
+`Conclusion:` This Data Modeling with Postgres and Pipeline creation project requires complex interconnection between 6 files which inclues (python, SQL and .py) files, which in successful completion will help us to build a Postgres database to analyze users music listening patterns and more.